HaywireInteractive/OnAllFronts-Public/README.md

 1. Now in Content Drawer open "Plugins/ProjectM Content/Playgrounds/Maps/L_MediumWithTanks" level and use PIE to test out the project.
     1. You might have to build NavMesh paths via menu for move commands to work: Build > Build Paths.

-## Adding ProjectM Plugin to Existing Project
+## Adding Plugin to Existing Project
 1. If you want to use the [City Sample project](https://www.unrealengine.com/marketplace/en-US/product/city-sample) for developing in a large level, get the project from UE Marketplace and then create a project using that template.
 1. If there is no .sln in the project folder, generate VS project from right clicking .uproject in project folder.
 1. Open .sln in Visual Studio if it isn't already open.